Kuyo and his student police force, who beat up the Unwanted Harem and actually killed Tsukune; this was the first time he was injected with blood.

 The Yuuzhan Vong indirectly killed off Chewbacca, and Anakin Solo died fighting them.
 They completely destroyed the New Republic.
 The Star Wars Expanded Universe took a dark turn the minute they showed up and it has not been able to regain a lot of lightheartedness since.

-Atlas from Percy Jackson and the Olympians is the first titan that the heroes fight, replaced the comedic one-shot villains that the heroes defeat during their journey with invincible skeleton warriors that constantly chase down Percy and his friends, and his apperence lead up to Bianca and Zoë getting Killed Off for Real.
+Atlas from Percy Jackson and the Olympians is the first titan that the heroes fight, replaced the comedic one-shot villains that the heroes defeat during their journey with invincible skeleton warriors that constantly chase down Percy and his friends, and his appearance leads to Bianca and Zoë getting Killed Off for Real.

 While the earlier villains of Septimus Heap were usually too stupid to be real threats most of the time, Tertius Fume since Queste is the first antagonist that became a threat to the Castle itself, signaling the more serious events of the later books.

-And when Lord Zedd started losing his edge we got the superficially goofy Master Vile... who had MUCH stronger monsters, which would routinely trash the rangers, and force them into a corner while he came closer than ever to ruling the earth.
-Even his monsters of the week were far more dangerous than Zedd's, having annoying special powers and almost never being defeated in a lame one hit kill zord battle (Despite the rangers having STRONGER zords at this point).
+And when Lord Zedd started losing his edge we got the superficially goofy Master Vile... who had much stronger monsters, which would routinely trash the rangers, and force them into a corner while he came closer than ever to ruling the earth.
+Even his monsters of the week were far more dangerous than Zedd's, having annoying special powers and almost never being defeated in a lame One-Hit Kill zord battle.
 And he's easily the most Genre Savvy villain that Power Rangers has ever had; after many failures at defeating the Rangers, what does he do?
 He goes back home, where as he puts it, the bad guys always win.

 Before Trakeena or Deviot, there was the Magna Defender.
 Not a villain, strictly, but just as bad at first - the series' first Anti-Hero, he was on a Roaring Rampage of Revenge and willing to sacrifice innocents (albeit reluctantly) to do it.